milosz08/personal-blog/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project (source code) is licensed under the Apache 2.0 License.
+This project (`.mdx` files and all content inside `content` directory) is licensed under Creative Commons BY-NC-SA 4.0.